-- The MMU recommends that PJM update the tariff to clarify that all generation resources are subject to unit specific parameter limits on their cost-based offers using the same standard and process as capacity resources.
-(Priority: Medium.
-First reported 2018.
-Status: Not adopted.) - The MMU recommends that resources not be paid the daily capacity payment when unable to operate to their unit specific parameter limits.
+- The MMU recommends that resources not be paid the daily capacity payment when unable to operate to their unit specific parameter limits.
 (Priority: Medium.
 First reported 2018.
 Status: Not adopted.) - The MMU recommends that PJM not approve temporary exceptions that are based on pipeline tariff terms that are not enforced at the time, or are based on inferior transportation service procured by the generator.
 (Priority: Medium.
 First reported 2019.
 Status: Not adopted.) - The MMU recommends that PJM require generators that violate their approved turn down ratio (by either using the fixed gen option or increasing their economic minimum) to use the temporary parameter exception process that requires market sellers to demonstrate that the request is based on a physical and actual constraint.
 (Priority: Medium.
 First reported 2021.
 Status: Not adopted.) - The MMU recommends: that gas generators be required to confirm, regularly during the operating day, that they can obtain gas if requested to operate at their economic maximum level; that gas generators provide that information to PJM during the operating day; and that gas generators be required to be on forced outage if they cannot obtain gas during the operating day to meet their must offer requirement as a result of pipeline restrictions, and they do not have backup fuel.
 As part of this, the MMU recommends that PJM collect data on each individual generator's fuel supply arrangements at least annually or when such arrangements change, and analyze the associated locational and regional risks to reliability.
 (Priority: Medium.
 First reported Q1 2022.
 Status: Not adopted.) - The MMU recommends, if the capacity market seller offer cap were to be calculated using the historical average balancing ratio, that PJM not include the balancing ratios calculated for localized Performance Assessment Intervals (PAIs), and only include those events that trigger emergencies at a defined zonal or higher level.
 (Priority: Medium.
 First reported 2018.
 Status: Not adopted.)